EvilJordan/eth2-staking-guide/README.md

 ```console
 sudo nano /etc/prometheus/prometheus.yml
 ```
-Make sure the `prometheus.yml` file includes this configuration.
+Make sure the `prometheus.yml` file includes the below configuration.
+Pay special attention to spacing.
+Two _spaces_ are required for each indentation.

 Optionally, change `scrape_interval: 3s` and `scape_timeout: 2s` for faster metrics updating at the expense of CPU load.
 ```properties